helmutstrasser/phpstorm-phpcsfixer-docker/README.md

 ## PHPStorm bug with setting "Synchronize files after execution"

-Before PHPStorm version 2022.3.3 a bug prevented PHPStorm from reloading files changed from external tools [Link to discussion and the bugfix](https://youtrack.jetbrains.com/issue/IDEA-309781/External-Tools-Synchronize-files-after-execution-doesnt-wait-for-the-command-to-finish-unless-the-console-is-open).
+Before PHPStorm version 2022.3.3 a bug prevented PHPStorm from reloading files changed from external tools ([Link to discussion and the bugfix](https://youtrack.jetbrains.com/issue/IDEA-309781/External-Tools-Synchronize-files-after-execution-doesnt-wait-for-the-command-to-finish-unless-the-console-is-open)).
 If you can't or don't want to update, the following workaround will reload the file changed by an external tool.
 Just add
 ```
 sleep 1
 ```